Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 In addition to most lettuces, turtles tend to enjoy leafy green vegetables — think kale, spinach, collard greens, etc. Not only will your turtle love these, but they’re also filled with important vitamins and minerals.

 The good thing is that you shouldn’t run out of suitable veggies for your turtle to try, so variety shouldn’t be an issue.
-They also like foods like green beans, carrot tops, parsley, dandelion greens, and just about any other veggie that you can think of.
+They also like foods like:

 yellow headed temple turtle eating carrots